Jonathan-Atkins-Logikos/modern-cpp-features/CPP17.md

 ### Copy elision
 [P0135R1](https://wg21.link/p0135r1)

-When returning an object into an assignment, the temporary object and copy operation is avoided by creating the assigned object in place of the returned temporary.<br>
+When returning an object into an assignment, the temporary object and copy operation is avoided by creating the assigned object in place of the returned temporary.
 This optimization is now guaranteed by the standard, whereas before it was an optional optimization in some compilers.
 ```c++
 struct A { int i, j, k; };